Search

 Dublin Institute for...

-Space weather observations and prediction of expected disturbances on ground- and space-based infrastructures are critical for the safety and evolution of our modern society.
-Space weather events, like solar storms, can have crucial impact on navigation, communication, power grids and other electrical conducting infrastructures.
+Space weather observations and the prediction of expected disturbances on ground- and space-based infrastructure are critical for the safety and evolution of our modern society.
+Space weather events, like solar storms, can have a significant impact on navigation, communication, power grids and other electrical conducting infrastructures.
+Therefore, space weather predictions are very important, but recently lack a reliable estimation of the geo-effectivity as well as detailed information for regions and systems potentially affected.

 DLR - German Aerospace...

-The market for life‐extension services for GEO satellites is expected to remain healthy over the foreseeable future: over the last 20 years, an average of 22 new GEO satellites have been launched per year.
-In total, ClearSpace expects there will be 370 potential Client satellites that will reach their end of life due to the limited fuel they have remaining over the 2026‐2041 period.
-ClearSpace believes a strong market penetration rate is feasible, as more than 30% of all the potential satellites belong to just 7 satellite operators.
+The market for life‐extension services for geostationary orbit (GEO) satellites is expected to remain healthy for the foreseeable future: over the last 20 years, an average of 22 new GEO satellites were launched per year.
+In total, ClearSpace expects there will be 370 potential client satellites that will reach their end of life due to the limited fuel they have remaining over the 2026–2041 period.
+ClearSpace believes a strong market penetration rate is feasible, as more than 30% of all the potential satellites belong to just seven satellite operators.

 ClearSpace